Azure-Samples/streaming-at-scale/eventhubs-capture-synapse-delta/README.md

     ./create-solution.sh -d <solution_name> -p <synapse_sql_password>

-the `solution_name` value will be used to create a resource group that will contain all resources created by the script.
+The `solution_name` value will be used to create a resource group that will contain all resources created by the script.
 It will also be used as a prefix for all resource create so, in order to help to avoid name duplicates that will break the script, you may want to generate a name using a unique prefix. **Please also use only lowercase letters and numbers only**, since the `solution_name` is also used to create a storage account, which has several constraints on characters usage:

 [Storage Naming Conventions and Limits](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions#storage)

-the `sql-admin-login-password` value will be used to create the password for the synapse sql pool.
+The `sql-admin-login-password` value will be used to create the password for the synapse sql pool.
 The SQL Pools are not explicitely used anywhere in the project, but the SQL Admin Login Password is necessary when creating a Syanpse Workspace.

-to have an overview of all the supported arguments just run
+To have an overview of all the supported arguments just run

     ./create-solution.sh